apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

 ## System Requirements

-A GraalVM distribution compatible with the overall [CAS requirements](../planning/Installation-Requirements.html) must be present on the build machine.
+A GraalVM distribution compatible with [CAS requirements](../planning/Installation-Requirements.html) must be present on the build machine.
 Presently and at a minimum, you will need to have GraalVM installed with the [native image tool](https://www.graalvm.org/latest/reference-manual/native-image/) in place.